bigcommerce/docs/README.md

 - [Style Guides](/CONTRIBUTING.md#style-guides)
 - [Contributing to Other Projects](/CONTRIBUTING.md#contributing-to-other-projects)

-### 👉 To discuss something:
+### 👉 To discuss something
-- Please [start a Discussion here](https://github.com/bigcommerce/docs/discussions).
+- Start a [Discussion](https://github.com/bigcommerce/docs/discussions).
 Our DevDocs team monitors GitHub Discussions regularly.

 ### 👉 To report a bug or an issue you've encountered
-- Please [open a new Issue here](https://github.com/bigcommerce/docs/issues).
+- Open a new [Issue](https://github.com/bigcommerce/docs/issues).
 Our DevDocs team monitors GitHub Issues regularly.

 <br/>

-*For more information, please see our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of conduct](./CODE_OF_CONDUCT.md).*
+*For more information, see our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of conduct](./CODE_OF_CONDUCT.md).*

 ---